acdeguia/dashboard/README.md

 ### Objective
-1. Create the Admin dashboard layout using CSS grid.
+1. Create an Admin dashboard layout using CSS grid.